fluent/fluent-operator/README.md

 Check out the demo in the folder `/manifests/regex-parser` for how to use a custom regex parser.

-## Features In Plan
+## Roadmap

-- [x] Support custom parser plugins
+- [ ] Support containerd log format
-- [ ] Support Fluentd as the log aggregation layer
+- [ ] Add Fluentd CRDs as the log aggregation layer with group name `fluentd.fluent.io`
+- [ ] Add FluentBit Cluster CRDs with new group name `fluentbit.fluent.io`
-- [ ] Support custom Input/Filter/Output plugins
+- [ ] Rename the entire project to Fluent Operator
-- [ ] Integrate logging sidecar
+- [ ] Support more Fluentd & FluentBit plugins

 ## Development